MicrosoftDocs/dynamics-365-ai/ai-docs/sales/overview.md

 [!INCLUDE[pn-dynamics-sales-insights](../includes/pn-dynamics-sales-insights.md)] enables salespeople to build strong relationships with their customers, take actions based on insights, and close sales faster.
 These features are categorized as follows:

 - [!INCLUDE[pn_dynamics_sales_insights](../includes/pn-dynamics-sales-insights.md)] capabilities for sellers
-- [!INCLUDE[pn-dynamics-sales-insights](../includes/pn-dynamics-sales-insights.md)] capabilities for sales managers
+- [!INCLUDE[pn-dynamics-sales-insights](../includes/pn-dynamics-sales-insights.md)] application for sales managers and sellers

 ## Dynamics 365 Sales Insights capabilities for sellers